haslinger/encrateia.informatom.com/about.markdown

 permalink: /about/
 ---

-# What is Encrateia? - The Full Monty

 Encrateia is an mobile application that wants to help you analyse your activity tracking data.
 In particular Encrateia analyzes .fit-Files that are created by many fitness trackers by default.